January 15, 2015

 ARTS WEEK is Coming Soon (Feb.
 22-28, 2015)

 The Visual and Performing Arts Department and the Music Department will be celebrating the Arts from all Divisions Monday Feb 23 through Saturday Feb 28th.
 The Winter One Acts open Wednesday evening, Feb.
 25th, and run through Saturday, Feb 28th.
 We will have music performances and student and guest speakers in Chapel, and mini arts workshops for students and staff.
 Keep your eyes open for more details to come!

 (NEW) OES AUCTION 2015

-Please remember to save the date March 14, 2015 to attend and/or volunteer.
+Please save the date March 14, 2015 to attend, and/or volunteer at, the auction.

 The preceding includes eyes only information -- please destroy after reading

-Parents: if you have a child ready to join the OES community in the 2015-16 school year - the application deadline is January 20.
-We are offering a reduced applicationfee of $50, if you apply online by December 15.
+The application deadline for admission to the 2015-2016 school year is Tuesday, January 20.
 You will use your parent portal password to log into the online application.
-Get an application checklist and all forms.
+Visit http://www.oes.edu/admissions/applications.html for an application checklist and all forms.